cs-uob/COMS10014/docs/assessment.md

   * a mark of at least 40% on the exam, and
   * you meet the attendance hurdle of 15/20 workshops.

+The attendance hurdle is described [on its own page](attendance.md).

-## Exam format
+## Exam Week

-This unit will be assessed by a single 2-hour exam held in an exam hall in the January 2024 assessment period.
-You must be in Bristol for this entire period, and your exact exam date and time will be published in your exam timetable closer to the date.
+This unit will be assessed by a single 2-hour exam held in an exam hall in the December 2024 eam week (16-20 December 2024).
+You must be in Bristol for this entire week, and your exact exam date and time will be published in your exam timetable closer to the date.

+Unlike previous years, your exams for teaching block 1 (the autumn teaching block) will be before Christmas, not afterwards.
+This means you get a proper break, but you will not be able to use the Christmas period for catching up on revision - you will need to be ready for your exam by mid-December.

+However, you will get two weeks (2-6 and 9-13 December 2024) of revision time during which there will be no lectures and no new content.

+## Exam Materials

+**Calculators are not allowed on this exam.** The exam questions will be written with this in mind.
+You will not be expected to calculate the cosine of the square root of 5 in your head, or anything like that; for most logic questions a calculator would not be much use in the first place.
+For the combinatorics and probability part, you will be expected to be able to do simple arithmetic either in your head or longhand on paper - for example expressing 3/7 to three decimal places.
+If you have forgotten how to do this, you are at university now - you will need to teach yourself that part again.

+You will be able to bring in one sheet of A4 paper, double-sided, with your own original handwritten notes.
+Photocopies or computer-generated notes are not allowed.

+You must bring a pencil and eraser to the exam, and you must use these (not a pen) to fill in the answer sheets.

+You may bring a clear plastic pencil case with more pencils, erasers, sharpeners etc.

+You may bring a clear plastic bottle of water with no labels or other decorations to the exam.

+You must bring your student ID card to the exam and place it on your table for the invigilators to check.

+You must bring yourself to the exam, on time.
+We had cases in previous years where students turned up late and were refused entry, and got a zero mark as a result.

+## Exam Format

 The exam will use a format that I call "rapidmark" in which you write your answers in pencil in boxes on a pre-printed answer sheet.
 Question formats could include, among others: